sarkartimur/sentiment-analysis/readme.md

 | **Advanced** | MICE (Multiple Imputation by Chained Equations) | Creates multiple complete datasets by iteratively imputing missing values with a predictive model. | Complex datasets with a moderate to high percentage of missing values. |
 | | PMM (Predictive Mean Matching) | A variation of MICE that uses a regression model to find the closest observed value to the predicted one for imputation. | When imputed values need to be realistic and within the existing data range. |
 - remove observations with missing values for the majority of attributes
-- remove outliers (3 standard deviations away from the mean)
+- consider removing outliers, but make sure not to remove minority class observations (anomaly detection)
 - Note: data should be brought as close as possible to normal distribution